Learning to Read Talmud

 Reading Talmud requires sophisticated textual interpretive abilities and has its own particular characteristics.
-But, how do students learn to read Talmud?
+But how do students learn to read Talmud?
 How can we assess that process?
 What can we learn about the pedagogic practices that foster successful reading of Talmud?

-Drawing on a relatively new and growing body of scholarship in the field of Talmud pedagogy, this project builds on the earlier Initiative on Bridging Scholarship and Pedagogy in Jewish Studies in two ways:
+Drawing on a relatively new and growing body of scholarship in the field of Talmud pedagogy, this project built on the earlier Initiative on Bridging Scholarship and Pedagogy in Jewish Studies in two ways:

 - It continued and deepened the Bridging Initiative's focus on the teaching and learning of classical Jewish texts.